davidjmallar/MqttZombie/README.md

   <img src="examplelog.png">
 </p>

 ## Api

-You can only do health check on the api at the _/health_ endpoint on the port _80_
+- Health Check - You can do health check on the api at the _/health_ endpoint on the port _80_
+- Prometheus metrics - You can receive some basic prometheus metrics about the service on the port "80 /metrics" endpoint

 ## Meta